Meter Ingestion Options

 Amberflo.io libraries are built to support high throughput environments.
 That means you can safely send hundreds of meter records per second.
 For example, you can chose to deploy it on a web server that is serving hundreds of requests per second and be confident it will remain accurate and available from day one.

 However, every call does not result in an HTTP request, but is queued in memory instead.
 Messages are batched and flushed in the background, allowing for much faster operation.
-The size of batch and rate of flush can be customized.
+The size of batch and rate of flush can be configured.

 Flush on demand (Blocking call)